SergeyStaroletov/kohmar-firewall/README.md

 To obtain the traffic, it used self high-performance solution comprising a kernel module, packet_mmap and queues/threads to process the new packets.

+The code does not use any external library, so all the ideas of traffic processing and anomaly detection and UI were implemented in presented C/C++ files.

 Initially developed for x86_64, but now it was tested only with Ubuntu/ARM64 and 5.13.0-32-generic Linux Kernel.

 Work with my student Roman.